kaliber5/jquery-backgroundcover/README.md

 # jquery.backgroundcover

 This jQuery plugin is a smarter version of the CSS3 feature "background-size: cover", to cover the area of a HTML element with a background image.
 It adds two features:
 * Safe Area: it is possible to define a safe area of the image, that will never be cropped.
-Se below for further information.
+See below for further information.
 * IE8 compatibility (or any other browser that does not support background-size): instead of using a CSS background image, an img element is added and positioned behind.

 ## Safe Area